-If you have any questions about the essays, please contact the authors directly.
-Requests for lectures or presentations about Yuri for your organization, event or school, can be sent to email@example.com And, if you have a Yuri-related essay you’d like us to include on this page, please do contact us!
-We’d love to be a source for a complete bibliography on English-language Yuri-related studies.
+Requests for lectures or presentations about Yuri for your organization, event or school, can be sent to firstname.lastname@example.org.
+If you have a Yuri-related essay you’d like us to include on this page, please do contact us!
+We want to be a source for a complete bibliography on English-language Yuri-related studies.
+If you have any questions about the content of these essays, please contact the authors directly.

 A [Very ] Brief History of Yuri – 100 years in 6 slides.
-Originally presented by Erica at the Tokyo Comics Showcase, Vol. 1 in Tokyo, Japan on May 3, 2016.
-(With a choice of English or Japanese subtitles!
-Use the “Settings” to choose subtitles.)
+Originally presented by Erica Friedman at the Tokyo Comics Showcase, Vol. 1 in Tokyo, Japan on May 3, 2016 as part of the Tokyo Rainbow Fesival.
+(With English or Japanese subtitles.
+Use “settings” to choose language.)